Webpage created: August 11, 2018

 It should be mentioned that in 1896 the commander of the School, one Captain Henry Jackson, made a series of pioneering radio transmissions from the ship which made him the first Briton to use the radio for practical communication.

-Many years later, on February 15th 1972, RFA "Forth" (1938) was commissioned as the new HMS "Defiance" but as a Depot Ship not a Torpedo Training School.
+Many years later, on February 15th 1972, Royal Fleet Auxiliary "Forth" (1938) was commissioned as the new HMS "Defiance" but as a Depot Ship not a Torpedo Training School.
 She was paid off on April 21st 1978 and from March 12th 1981, the Fleet Maintenance Base at Devonport was commissioned as HMS "Defiance" until that in turn was amalgamated into the Royal Naval Barracks, HMS "Drake", in 1994.